Jiří Čížek: Scientific work

-The numerous research contributions of Čížek throughout his career, together with a complete bibliography of his 180 peer-reviewed publications, were summarized in the Proceedings of the International Conference of Computational Methods in Science and Engineering in 2010.
+The numerous research contributions of Čížek throughout his career, together with a complete bibliography of his 180 peer-reviewed publications, were summarized in the AIP Proceedings of the International Conference of Computational Methods in Science and Engineering in 2010.
 He is internationally recognized for his work in quantum chemistry.
 One particularly high-impact contribution was made in 1966, when the coupled cluster method was reformulated for applications in the electronic structure of atoms and molecules.
 This work led directly to the use of coupled cluster methods in many applications of computational chemistry.
 Coupled cluster methods are available in many major quantum chemistry software packages, including Gaussian, Spartan, and GAMESS.

-In 1982, Čížek and E.R.
-Vrscay wrote a conjecture about the Binet function which was eventually proven by W. B. Jones and W. van Asschler in 1998.
-The Binet function is relevant to the continuous expansion of the Gamma function.
+In 1982, Čížek and E. R. Vrscay wrote a conjecture about the Binet function which was eventually proven by W. B. Jones and W. van Asschler in 1998.
+The Binet function is relevant to the continuous expansion of the gamma function.

 Personal life

-He married Ludmila Zamazalova (1939–2008) in September 1963.
-Together they had a son, Petr (born in 1964, now an urban planner) and a daughter, Katerina (born in 1969 and now a documentary film maker).
+He married Ludmila Zamazalová (1939–2008) in September 1963.
+Together they had a son, Petr (born in 1964, now an urban planner) and a daughter, Katerina (born in 1969 and now a documentary film maker). Čížek died in late 2024.